devcontainers/features/CONTRIBUTING.md

 1. 🔀 Fork the repo
 2. 💻 Open the repo in your editor
 3. 👨‍💻 Add your changes to your workspace
-4. ✨ Run the tests to make sure everything works
+4. ✨ [Test your changes using `devcontainer features test`] to make sure everything still works
 5. 🔖 Commit & push your changes
 6. 🔁 Open a PR to get your changes merged
 7. 🚀 Profit!